-The websites flo.health, reg.flo.health, and courses.flo.health (the "Website") are operated by Flo Health, Inc.
+The websites flo.health, reg.flo.health, courses.flo.health and other related pages (the "Website") are operated by Flo Health, Inc.

 Cookies are small text files that are stored in your web browser that allows us or a third party to recognize you.
 Cookies can be used to collect, store and share bits of information about your activities across websites, including on Flo Health, Inc. website.